Access - IP / Internet Digital Audio Codec

 Audio Connections

-Mic / line switchable with volume control and switchable 12V phantom power
+Analogue inputs Balanced mono XLR connector, mic / line switchable with volume control and software-selectable 12V phantom power

-Unbalanced stereo 3.5mm jack connector
+Unbalanced stereo 3.5mm jack, line level

-Analogue output Unbalanced stereo 3.5mm jack
+Analogue output Unbalanced stereo 3.5mm jack, line level

 Headphone monitor output Unbalanced stereo 3.5mm jack with volume controls for local and return audio